NortekSupport/nucleus_driver/nucleus_driver/README.md

 ```

 For TCP connection the Nucleus device supports both connecting through hostname and through the device's IP address.
-The device's IP address is given by a dhcp server by default (if the device is connected to a router), or it can be given a static IP adress.
+The device's IP address is given by a dhcp server by default (if the device is connected to a router), or it can be given a static IP address.
 The hostname of the device will be "NORTEK-######.local" where ###### is the device's serial number, i.e. NORTEK-300001.local.

 ```python